The Quiet Room (2018 film): Release

 The Quiet Room screened at the Nevermore Film Festival in February 2018, where it won the Jury Award for Best Long-Form Narrative Short.
 The film was later screened at the LGBT-oriented film festival Outfest on March 11, 2018.
 In June of the following year, the film was officially uploaded to Facebook and YouTube by Crypt TV, followed by a release on the streaming service Shudder on July 29, 2019.

 Reception

 Scream magazine's Jon Dickinson reviewed the short, praising Douglas's acting and stating that the visuals "will make even the most hardened viewer feel unsteady".
-The San Diego Gay and Lesbian News and David Lopez of Instinct magazine reviewed The Quiet Room favorably, the latter of which writing that it was "refreshing to see a gay lead that pushes the plot forward—not to mention a person of color!".
+The San Diego Gay and Lesbian News and David Lopez of Instinct reviewed The Quiet Room favorably, the latter of which writing that it was "refreshing to see a gay lead that pushes the plot forward—not to mention a person of color!".
 Rue Morgue's Bryan Christopher reviewed the film in a roundup of short films for October 2018, stating that it was "the first short film I’ve seen that actually made tears well up while I was watching it."